Pulling a boat up to a dock is not the most exciting part of boating. Move too fast, and you might crash. Move too slow, and you lose control.

 If you shut it off too soon, and a deckhand misses to lasso a piling, you won’t be able to maneuver anymore.
 So, keep the engine on in case you need to move a little at the end.

 If you feel like you will not be able to pull up to the dock in one go, don’t hesitate to abort.
-This tip is especially useful for small sailboats and single-crew inboards.
+This tip is handy for small sailboats and single-crew inboards.

-It can be challenging for starters to execute their planned approach when things aren’t in their favor, such as a strong wind.
+It can be challenging for starters to execute their planned approach, such as a strong wind when things aren’t in their favor.

 And that’s okay.

-Simply turn back to some distance and try again.
+Turn back for some distance and try again.

 Use Your Anchor